 Each student will be expected to fully participate in the course including daily reading, watching the multimedia lecture presentations, engaging in interaction with the graduate student instructors and professor, posting short essays to a discussion board, interacting with peers in study sections, writing a critical book review of the Tyson book, taking four quizzes, and completing the mid-term and final examinations.
 Each quiz will count ten points.
 The mid-term and final examinations will count 20 points each and the critical book review will count 20 points.
 Extensions and incompletes will only be granted in rare circumstances.
-Prof. Henry will hold virtual office hours on select Wednesdays from 11 to 12:30 pm.
-He will also be available on campus at those hours most Wednesdays and will post these dates in the announcements on b space.
+Prof. Henry will hold virtual office hours on TBA.
+He will also be available on campus at those hours and will post these dates in the announcements on b space.